Bypass moves in convex hypersurface theory: Bypass moves

 \begin{proposition}[The clasping bypass] Let $(W_0, \lambda_0, \phi_0)$ be a Weinstein domain of dimension $2n\geq 4$.
 Suppose that in a surgery diagram for $W_0$ there is a chart with front projection given by the left side of \cref{fig:clasp}.
 Let $(W_1,\lambda_1, \phi_1)$ be the Weinstein domain obtained by modifying the surgery diagram as in the right side of \cref{fig:clasp}.
 Finally, let $H_i := W_i\times [-1,1]$, $i=0,1$, be the contact handlebody based over $W_i$.
 Then there are bypass attachments $B_{\mathrm{c}}$ and $B_{\mathrm{u}}$ such that

 Here, $\cong$ indicates contactomorphism relative to the boundary. \end{proposition}

 \begin{remark} The bypasses in \cref{prop:clasping_bypass} are not trivial bypasses. \end{remark}

 \begin{proof} We begin by showing the existence of the clasping bypass $B_c$.
 Assume that $W_0$ has a local handlebody presentation as on the left side of \cref{fig:clasp}.
-We additionally assume that the two strands are associated to the same handle; the case where the strands belong to different Legendrians is similar and is left to the reader.
+We additionally assume that the two strands are associated to the same handle; the case where the strands belong to different Legendrians is similar, and we will comment on differences below as they appear in the proof.

 After smoothing corners, the contact handlebody $H_0=(W_0 \times [-1, 1]_t, \, \ker(dt + \lambda_0))$ has convex boundary $\Sigma$ with positive (resp. negative) region $R_{\pm}$, and the Weinstein handlebody presentation of $W_0$ induces a Weinstein handlebody presentation of both $R_{+}$ and $R_-$.
 Let $(\Lambda_+; D_+)$ be given by a small forward-time Reeb isotopy of the belt-sphere and co-core of the positive Weinstein $n$-handle of $R_+$; see the Legendrian decorated with the positive node in top left of \cref{fig:clasp_move}.
+(In the case that the two strands belong to different Legendrians, the blue pushoff of the upper strand is not present.)
 Let $(\Lambda_-; D_-)$ be the standard Lagrangian disk filling in $R_-$ of the indicated Legendrian in the same figure.
 Let $B_{\mathrm{c}}$ be the bypass with data $(\Lambda_{\pm}; D_{\pm})$.

 Attaching the $R_+$-centric bypass produces the decorated Legendrian diagram in the top right, which, after Legendrian Reidemeister moves, is equivalent to the decorated diagram in the bottom right.
+(In the case that the two strands belong to different Legendrians, the blue and green strands parallel to the upper strand are not present in the second and third frames.)
 Finally, by \cref{lemma:trivial_bypass_lemma} the pair of contact $n$- and ($n+1$)-handles attached along the black and blue Legendrians, respectively, forms a trivial bypass.
 The handles can be canceled, leaving the desired surgery diagram on the bottom left.
+(In the different strands case, the resulting surgery diagram is identical but the concave-up strand is the original black Legendrian, rather than a new green Legendrian.)
 Up to corner rounding, we have produced the contact handlebody $H_1 = (W_1 \times [-1,1]_t,\, \ker(dt + \lambda_1))$ as desired.
 This proves the existence of the clasping bypass.